Pop Archives

 USA USA

-The first recorded studio version of I’ll Never Smile Again, on Bluebird, from a 19 February 1940 session.
+10″ 78 rpm disc on Bluebird, released April 1940, also the earliest studio recording of I’ll Never Smile Again, from a 19 February 1940 session.
 Vocals by Ray Eberle.

 Other versions recorded in 1940 (sessions from May to September): Tony Martin With The Ray Sinatra Orchestra, Lang Thompson & His Orchestra, Gene Krupa & His Orchestra, Russ Morgan & His Orchestra, Ray Noble & His Orchestra, Eddy Howard, Dick Robertson & His Orchestra, Ginny Simms & Her Orchestra, Gene Autry, and Elvira Rios.